 The Nursing Program consists of four academic semesters with a prerequisite semester of general education requirements.
 The prerequisite semester courses must be completed before applicants can begin the nursing courses.
 Nursing courses in the curriculum (those with a NURS prefix) must be taken in sequence.
 Students who have family and work responsibilities often find it beneficial to complete as many of the required general education courses as possible prior to entering the Nursing Program.
 Because the Nursing Program is rigorous, students are strongly discouraged from working more than 20 hours per week.
 All courses in the nursing curriculum plan must be passed with a grade of “C” or better.

 Corequisite General Education Courses

-The general education courses for a level are corequisites, meaning that the course must be taken at the same time as, or prior to, the nursing (NURS) courses listed for that level.
-The general education courses that are corequisite for one level in the curriculum plan become prerequisite to the next higher level.
+The general education courses for a semester are corequisites, meaning that the course must be taken at the same time as, or prior to, the nursing (NURS) courses listed for that semester.
+The general education courses that are corequisite for one semester in the curriculum plan become prerequisite to the next higher semester.

 Class, Clinical and Lab Activities